Wilsonville, Oregon: Education

 Most of Wilsonville is in the West Linn-Wilsonville School District, however portions south of the Willamette River are within the Canby School District and areas just to the west lie within the Sherwood School District.

 Elementary school (or Primary school as the district refers to it) education in the city includes Boeckman Creek, Boones Ferry, Lowrie, and Stafford Primary Schools.
 These schools serve grades K–5.
 A new primary school, named Frog Pond, is under construction and will open in the fall of 2025 on Boeckman Road.

 Students living in the boundaries of Boeckman Creek and Lowrie Primary schools attend Inza Wood Middle School and the students living in the boundaries of Boeckman Creek, Frog Pond, and Stafford attend Meridian Creek Middle School.
 Students at Stafford are given a choice between Meridian Creek and Athey Creek Middle School in West Linn.

 All students living in Wilsonville attend Wilsonville High School.
 They can also choose to enroll at Riverside High School, a smaller open-enrollment school with International Baccalaureate classes.

-Students in the boundaries for the Canby School District attend Howard Eccles Elementary for grades K–6, Baker Prarie Middle for grades 7–8, and Canby High School for grades 9–12.
+Students in the boundaries for the Canby School District attend Howard Eccles Elementary for grades K–6, Baker Prairie Middle for grades 7–8, and Canby High School for grades 9–12.
 Students in the boundaries for the Sherwood School District attend Hawks View Elementary for grades K–5, Sherwood Middle School for grades 6–8, and Sherwood High School for grades 9–12.

 The city is also in the Clackamas Community College district and has a satellite campus on Town Center Loop.
 Opened in 1992, the campus was originally known as the Oregon Advanced Technology Center.
 The Oregon Institute of Technology operates its Portland area campus in the city along Interstate 5.
 The private, for-profit Pioneer Pacific College operated their main campus in the city until 2020.